PyMVPA/PyMVPA/doc/source/tutorial_mappers.rst

   <http://ipython.org/ipython-doc/dev/interactive/htmlnotebook.html>`_:
   [`ipynb <notebooks/tutorial_mappers.ipynb>`_]

-In the :ref:`previous tutorial part <chap_tutorial_datasets>` we have discovered a magic ingredient of datasets: a mapper.
+In the tutorial part :ref:`chap_tutorial_datasets` we have discovered a magic ingredient of datasets: a mapper.
 Mappers are probably the most powerful concept in PyMVPA, and there is little one would do without them.
-As a matter of fact, even in the :ref:`first tutorial part
-<chap_tutorial_start>` we have used them already, without even seeing them.

 In general, a mapper is an algorithm that transforms data.
 This transformation can be as simple as selecting a subset of data, or as